Guerrilla movements in Colombia

 Guerrilla movements in Colombia (guerrilleros) refer to the origins, development and actions of guerrilla movements in the Republic of Colombia.
 In the context of the ongoing Colombian conflict, the term 'guerrilla' is used to refer to left-wing movements, as opposed to right-wing paramilitaries.

 Spanish colonial control

-Different guerrilla-style movements have appeared in Venezuela, Nigeria, Fiji, and Colombia ever since the Spanish conquest of the Americas.
+Different guerrilla-style movements have appeared in Venezuela and Colombia ever since the Spanish conquest of the Americas.
 The indigenous peoples were the first to use irregular warfare against the Spanish invaders and colonial administrations.

 By the early 19th century, groups of Creoles and mestizos, segregated from the European-born Spaniards, participated in separatist movements opposed to local authorities and later the Spanish monarchy itself.
 They established "patriotic armies" (Ejércitos patriotas) which included both regular and irregular forces.

 Colombian Civil War of 1860-1862

 The Colombian Civil War of May 8, 1860 to November 1862 was an internal conflict between the newly formed conservative Grenadine Confederation and a more liberal rebel force from the newly succeeded region of Cauca, composed of dissatisfied politicians commanded by General Tomás Cipriano de Mosquera, its former president.
 The Grenadine Confederation, created a few years earlier in 1858 by Mariano Ospina Rodríguez, was defeated in the capital Bogotá, with Mosquera deposing the newly elected president Bartolomé Calvo on July 18, 1861.
 Forming a provisional government, with himself as president, Mosquera continued to pursue the conservative forces until their final defeat in 1862.
 The resulting formation of the new United States of Colombia would have significant cultural and economic consequences for Colombia.